xLevitate/hive-json/README.md

 }
 ```
 ## Example Usage
-Here's an example of how hive-json can be used in your code, in this example I'll be showcasing a simple example of how to store player levels.
+Here's an example of how hive-json can be used in your code, in this example I'll be showcasing a simple example of how to store Minecraft player levels using the Spigot API.

 ```java
 public class LevelStorage extends JSONStorage<UUID, Long> {